How Machine Learning in Finance Changes the industry: Modern Realities and Future Forecasts

 However, despite all the dangers and drawbacks, the statistics prove that sophisticated algorithms cope well with their tasks and increase profits of those who already use it for business.

-- 25% of banks are currently working on the development of systems that will be able to prevent fraud.
-Moreover, this opportunity is considered by financial institutions as the most important.
+- 25% of banks are currently working on the development of systems to prevent fraud.
+Moreover, this opportunity is considered the most important by financial institutions.

-- According to forecasts, banks will be able to save $1 trillion by 2030 with the help of AI.
+- According to forecasts, banks will save $1 trillion by 2030 with the help of AI.

-- The greatest amount of investments in AI will be made by companies from the financial industry.
+- The greatest amount of investments in AI will be made by companies in the financial industry.

-Definitely, Artificial Intelligence today is a promising area for investment.
-Companies that work in the field of finance will be able to remain competitive in the coming decades if they pay attention to these innovations today.
-Introducing Machine learning algorithms and Artificial Intelligence in the financial industry, they need to consider a system of protection against cyber attacks and give users confidence in the safety of their data first of all.
+Artificial Intelligence is definitely a promising area for investment.
+Companies that work in finance will remain competitive in the coming decades if they pay attention to these innovations today.
+While introducing Machine Learning algorithms and Artificial Intelligence in the financial industry, leaders also need to consider a system of protection against cyber attacks and ways to give users confidence in the safety of their data.